 Types of alternate formats

-An alternate format is web or print content that has been converted into a different format so that it’s accessible and usable by disabled people.
+An alternate format is web or print content that has been converted into a different format so that disabled people can access and use the information.

 There are 5 types of alternate formats:

-Many blind or vision-impaired people and some dyslexic or learning disabled people need content provided in audio for them to be able to access it.
+Many people with vision impairments and some people with dyslexia or learning disabilities need content provided in audio for them to be able to access it.